 The Work of Interpreters in Ancient China

 Let us continue our journey along this timeline.
 One of China’s periods of grandeur began during the Tang Dynasty (618-907 BC) and lasted until the Song Dynasty (960-1280 BC).
-Exemplifying this prestige was the fact that in Japan the Chinese language represented the “” (as English does so today) of science and religion.
-For instance, in the Hokki-ji Temple (a World Heritage Site), scholars read medicine and philosophy texts in Chinese.
+Exemplifying this prestige was the fact that in Japan the Chinese language represented the “lingua franca” (as English does so today) of science and religion.
+For instance, in the Hokki-ji Temple (a UNESCO World Heritage Site), scholars read medicine and philosophy texts in Chinese.
 Chinese was also used in Japanese official documents and literary works.
 Also noteworthy is the important role that xylography (printing from wood engravings) played in the dissemination of this knowledge.

 During the Yuan dynasty (1280-1368), there was an influx of Arabs and Persians who went to China to work.
-This was highly rewarding as scientific works were translated from Arabic or European languages into Chinese: works that included Nasir al-Din al-Tusi’s Arabic translations of Euclid’s Elements, Ptolomy’s Almagesta and Aristotle’s texts on logic.
+This cultural exchange was highly rewarding as scientific works were translated from Arabic or European languages into Chinese: works that included Nasir al-Din al-Tusi’s Arabic translations of Euclid’s Elements, Ptolomy’s Almagesta and Aristotle’s texts on logic.

 During the Ming dynasty (1368-1644), the Chinese translated the Arabic pharmacopoeia consisting of 36 volumes.
 In the fifteenth century, China was the commercial world leader due primarily to three factors: